Fluorite Properties, Facts and Photos

 What is Fluorite?

-Although hues of yellow, green, blue and purple are the most common, fluorite can also be white pink reddish orange brown and even black.
+Although the most common hues of fluorite are yellow, green, blue, and purple, it can also be white, pink, reddish-orange, brown, and even black.

-Fluorite crystals tend to be transparent or translucent with a vitreous or glass-like lustre.
-When void of impurities they're made up of 51.1% calcium, 48.9% fluorine.
+Fluorite crystals are transparent or translucent with a vitreous (glass-like) lustre.
+When void of impurities they're composed of 51.1% calcium, 48.9% fluorine.

-With the presence of impurities comes small amounts of silicon, aluminium and magnesium.
-Inclusions of gasses and fluids such as petroleum and water may also be present.
+With the presence of impurities come small amounts of silicon, aluminium and magnesium.
+Gasses and fluids such as petroleum and water may also be present.

-Although crystals tend to be well formed and often occur as cubes, fluorite also crystallises in masses.
-In this habit crystals grow tightly together to form one large shapeless mass.
+Although fluorite crystals tend to be well formed and often occur as cubes, they also crystallise in masses.
+In this crystal habit, crystals grow tightly together to form one large, shapeless mass.

 large green fluorite gemstones in a museum display cabinet